redjay8/Analysis-rcs-aperiodic_updated/README.md

 ### How to Implement and Use

 1. When you clone or download this project, ensure the `Umbrella/` folder is your main project directory.
+Ensure specparam with regularisation is installed.
 2.  **Place Data**:
     * Ensure your data is organized into the respective `RCS02` through `RCS20` subfolders within the `Umbrella/Data/` directory.
 3.  **Run Code**: Navigate to the `Umbrella/Code/` directory to execute any scripts.
 Ensure your scripts are written to find data in the `../Data/RCSXX/` relative path or can be configured to find the data.